Año Nuevo State Marine Reserve, and Greyhound Rock State Marine Conservation Area

 This stretch of coastline has been a thriving commercial and economic center for centuries, historically teeming with marine resources.
 Scientists even discovered the remains of a 15-million-year-old baleen whale nearby.

-The first European account of the Año Nuevo area was on January 3, 1603 when the Spanish explorer Sebastian Vizcaino sailed past Año Nuevo Point and noted it in his journal.
+The first European account of the Año Nuevo area was written on January 3, 1603 when the Spanish explorer Sebastian Vizcaino sailed past Año Nuevo Point and noted it in his journal.
 He named it Punta del Año Nuevo in honor of the new year.
-Mission Santa Cruz was founded nearby in 1791 and likely brought about an increase in fur hunting and fishing along the coast, while Año Nuevo’s hillsides were used for cattle grazing.
+Mission Santa Cruz was founded nearby in 1791 and likely brought about an increase in fur hunting and fishing along the coast, while the hillsides around Año Nuevo Point were used for cattle grazing.
 After a series of shipwrecks along the treacherous coastline in the mid-1800s, a foghorn (1872) and lighthouse (1890) were built on Año Nuevo Island.
-The light station was operational until 1948 when it was replaced by an offshore buoy, since maintenance of the facility was deemed too expensive.
+The light station was operational until 1948 when it was replaced by an offshore buoy when maintenance of the facility was deemed too expensive.

-In 1969, Pacific Gas and Electric leased nearby land to construct a nuclear power plant, but this effort was halted when erosion of a cliff at nearby Año Nuevo exposed an active fault line.
+In 1969, Pacific Gas and Electric leased nearby land to construct a nuclear power plant, but this effort was halted when erosion of a cliff at nearby Año Nuevo Point exposed an active fault line.
 The area surrounding Año Nuevo Point was owned by several farmers and ranchers until 1971 when most of the land was bought by the State of California.
-Today, Año Nuevo is a jewel in the coastal conservation system of California because of its natural beauty, recreational opportunities, and scientific utility.
-While most of the light station buildings on the island have eroded into the sea, a small research facility studying seals, sea lions, sharks, and seabirds operates out of the remaining buildings.
+Today, Año Nuevo is a jewel in California's coastal conservation system because of its natural beauty, recreational opportunities, and scientific utility.
+While most of the light station buildings on the island have eroded into the sea, a small research facility studying seals, sea lions, sharks, and seabirds operates from the remaining buildings.

 Recreation